Costs and Financial Aid

 Dr. Calvin B. DeWitt is the founding Executive Director of Au Sable Institute.
 Since its formation under Cal DeWitt’s leadership in 1979, Au Sable has become an Institute of national and international recognition in Christian environmental stewardship.
 More than 4,000 people have taken courses in Au Sable’s College Academic Program and over 130,000 have participated as students in its Environmental Education Program for K-12 students in northern Michigan.
 The DeWitt Fellowship is given to one student each year who shows the potential for leadership and vision in Christian environmental stewardship that reflects Cal DeWitt’s legacy at Au Sable Institute.

-Any partner college may nominate one student for a Leadership Fellowship each year.
-Au Sable will normally select one student to receive this award.
+Au Sable will select one student to receive this award.
 The Au Sable Board has approved a US $5,100 Leadership Fellowship that will be applied to the recipient’s expenses for one summer session (two-course enrollment required).
 In addition to academic excellences, nominees must show high potential for leadership in Christian environmental stewardship as documented by the nominating institution in the case statement prepared on behalf of the nominee.